Johann Baptist Wanhal: First period in Vienna: 1760/61–1769

-By the age of 21 Wanhal must have been well under way to become a skilled performer and composer, as his patron, the Countess Schaffgotsch, took him to Vienna as part of her personal train in 1760.
-There he quickly established himself as a teacher of singing, violin and piano to the high nobility, and he was invited to conduct his symphonies for illustrious patrons such as the Erdődy families and Baron Isaac von Riesch of Dresden.
-During the years 1762–63 he is said to have been the student of Carl Ditters von Dittersdorf, even though they were born the same year.
+By the age of 21, Wanhal must have been well under way to become a skilled performer and composer, as his patron, Countess Schaffgotsch, took him to Vienna as part of her personal train in 1760.
+There, he quickly established himself as a teacher of singing, violin and piano to the high nobility, and he was invited to conduct his symphonies for illustrious patrons such as members of the Erdődy family and Baron Isaac von Riesch of Dresden.
+During the years 1762–63, he is said to have been the student of Carl Ditters von Dittersdorf, even though they were born the same year.
 Baron Riesch sponsored a trip to Italy in 1769 so that Wanhal could learn the Italian style of composition, which was very much in fashion.
 To return the favour, Wanhal supposedly became Riesch's Kapellmeister.

 Journey to Italy: 1769–1771

-The details of Wanhal's journey to Italy are scant, but it is known that he met his fellow Bohemians Gluck and Florian Gassmann in Venice and Rome respectively.
-The Italian journeys present the only knowledge we have of Wanhal writing operas: it is thought he wrote music to the Metastasian opera libretti Il Trionfo di Clelia and Demofonte, either by himself or as a cooperation with Gassmann, where Wanhal might have supplied some or all of the arias; these works have been lost.
-In additions to his documented travels in northern and central Italy, Wanhal may have intended to travel to Naples – arguably the most important centre of music in Italy at the time – but never seems to have arrived there.
+The details of Wanhal's journey to Italy are scant, but it is known that he met his fellow Bohemians Gluck and Florian Gassmann in Venice and Rome, respectively.
+The Italian journey offers the only evidence of Wanhal writing operas.
+It is thought that he wrote music for the Metastasian opera libretti Il Trionfo di Clelia and Demofonte, either by himself or in collaboration with Gassmann.
+Wanhal might have supplied some or all of the arias, but nothing can be evaluated, since these works have been lost.
+In additions to his documented travels in northern and central Italy, Wanhal may have intended to travel to Naples, but never seems to have arrived there.